Carlson's patrol: Initial actions

 On 11 November, Carlson sent four of his battalion's companies—"C", "D", "E", and "F"—to fan out and patrol the area to the north and west of Binu.
 The remaining company, "B", stayed behind to provide security for the Binu base camp.
-At 10:00, Company C, which had marched directly west toward the village of Asamana, encountered a large body of Shōji's troops camped near the Metapona River and were quickly pinned down by rifle, machinegun, and mortar fire.
+At 10:00, Company C, which had marched directly west toward the village of Asamana, encountered a large body of Shōji's troops camped near the Metapona River.
+Company C was quickly pinned down by rifle, machinegun, and mortar fire.
 Carlson responded by directing Companies D and E to come to C's aid, attacking the Japanese forces from two different directions.

-As Companies D and E moved in C's direction, both encountered large concentrations of Shōji's soldiers and, by 12:30, were involved in intense firefights.
+As Companies D and E moved in C's direction, both encountered large concentrations of Shōji's soldiers and by 12:30 were involved in intense firefights.
 At 15:00, Company D commander Captain Charles McAuliffe—with nine of his men—unexpectedly marched into the Binu base camp.
 McAuliffe reported to Carlson that soon after he had made contact with the Japanese forces, he and one of his squads had become cut off from the rest of his company.
 After extricating themselves with difficulty, McAuliffe and the men with him had decided to retreat back to the base camp.
-McAuliffe reported that, as far as he knew, the rest of his company had been annihilated.
+McAuliffe reported that as far as he knew the rest of his company had been annihilated.
 A short time later, however, the rest of D Company arrived at the base camp, led by Gunnery Sergeant George Schrier, after successfully disengaging from the firefight.
 Carlson summarily relieved McAuliffe for what he later described as "total ineptitude for leadership in battle" and placed Captain Joe Griffith in command of Company D.

 Along with Company F, which had returned to the base camp, Carlson proceeded to the area where Company C was engaged, arriving at 16:30.
 Carlson ordered Company F to attack the Japanese positions facing Company C at 17:15.
 In the meantime, the Japanese troops departed the area, which Company F soon confirmed.
 Leaving Company F at the scene, Carlson returned to Binu with Company C, arriving at 22:00.
 Company E arrived at Binu about the same time and reported that they had caught a Japanese company crossing a river in the open and killed many of them before withdrawing.
 Carlson then took Company B and returned to the area that Company F was guarding, arriving at daybreak on 12 November.
 The Marines had suffered 10 killed in the day's actions and estimated that they had killed 120 Japanese soldiers.